SongleChen2015/VERAM/data/ReadMe.md

     (6) ModelNet40_Test_ModelName.txt

-    --the model name of each shape in the testing set of ModelNet40
+    --the name of each shape in the testing set of ModelNet40

     (7) ModelNet40Align.zip